 - a) Individual water access points provide access to up to two residential lots that cannot be accessed by road.
 They are not commercial operations and do not provide goods or services to the users.
-The use of a lot for an individual access point would be permitted as of right on residential properties in the implementing Zoning By-law. - b) The implementing Zoning By-law shall, in addition to permitting individual water access points, require that a minimum of 2 parking spaces and 1 boat slip be provided per water access lot on a property that is used as an individual water access point.
+The use of a lot for an individual access point would be permitted as of right on residential properties in the implementing Zoning By-law or Community Planning Permit By-law. - b) The implementing Zoning By-law or Community Planning Permit By-law shall, in addition to permitting individual water access points, require that a minimum of 2 parking spaces and 1 boat slip be provided per water access lot on a property that is used as an individual water access point.